Be Smart and Avoid RV Tire Failure

 - If you are traveling on a combination of these, then all-terrain tires are your best bet.
 Just take a break every two hours when traveling on the freeway to let these tires cool down.

 4. Store your RV in a way that prevents tire dry rotting

 One of the main reasons why RVs are at greater risk of suffering blown-out tires is that they are used irregularly throughout the year.
 Tires are designed to be used regularly, and if they are stationary for a long period of time, then they can dry out and become brittle (this is commonly known as dry rot).

-Tire dry rotting can be exacerbated by heat and direct sunlight, so if you can store your vehicle in a cool dry area (indoors is far better than outdoors).
-If you have no option but to store your vehicle outside, then it’s worth buying a large opaque covering for your vehicle that reaches down to the ground.
+Tire dry rotting can be exacerbated by heat and direct sunlight.
+If possible, store your vehicle in a cool dry area.
+Indoors is far better than outdoors.
+Gotta store it outside?
+Buy a large opaque covering that reaches down to the ground.
 This will stop your tires from being exposed to direct sunlight for long periods of time.

-Another cause of dry rot in tires that you want to avoid is using purpose made tire cleaners when cleaning your tires.
-These are designed for tires that are regularly ridden on, and will dry out tires if it is not “ridden in” to the tire.
-If you are cleaning your tires of an RV that is not regularly in use, then just use warm water and a small amount of dishwasher detergent.
+Avoid purpose-made tire cleaners.
+These are designed for tires that are regularly driven on.
+The products will dry out tires not being used.
+If you are cleaning your tires on an RV that is not regularly used, just use warm water and a small amount of dishwasher detergent.